Lorin C. Woolley: Plural marriage

 Between October 1886 and February 1887, Woolley served as a mail carrier for LDS Church leaders hiding from state authorities during the crackdown on Mormon polygamy.
 During this time, church authorities frequently stayed at the Woolley home in Centerville, Utah.

-On October 6, 1912, Woolley wrote the first known account of the reception of the 1886 Revelation, an enigmatic document in the handwriting of church president John Taylor.
+On October 6, 1912, Woolley wrote the first known account of the reception of the 1886 Revelation, an enigmatic document attributed to church president John Taylor.
 This revelation declared firmly that the Lord had not revoked the "New and Everlasting Covenant", "nor will I, for it is everlasting."
-According to Woolley, Taylor had written the document after being visited by the resurrected Joseph Smith, founder of the church, at Woolley's father's home in September 1886.
+According to Woolley, Taylor had written the document in September 1886 after a visit from the resurrected Joseph Smith, founder of the church, while Taylor was living at Woolley's father's home.
 Woolley frequently reiterated this account over the remainder of his life, adding additional details over time.
-The version which has assumed canonical status among Mormon fundamentalists was compiled by Joseph W. Musser in 1929, and includes the claim that Smith's appearance was followed by an "eight hour meeting" on September 27, 1886, at which President Taylor put five men (Woolley and his father, George Q. Cannon, Samuel Bateman, and Charles Henry Wilcken) under covenant to ensure that "no year passed by without children being born in the principle of plural marriage."
+The version which has assumed canonical status among Mormon fundamentalists was compiled by Joseph W. Musser in 1929, and includes the claim that Smith's appearance was followed by an "eight hour meeting" on September 27, 1886.
+At this meeting, Wooley claimed President Taylor put five men (Woolley and his father, George Q. Cannon, Samuel Bateman, and Charles Henry Wilcken) under covenant to ensure that "no year passed by without children being born in the principle of plural marriage."
 According to Woolley, these five men, together with Taylor himself and later Joseph F. Smith, comprised a seven-man "Council of Friends" holding apostolic authority above that of the LDS Church.
 This doctrinal claim gave hierarchical structure to the nascent fundamentalist movement, previously an informal association of LDS Church dissidents.
 Woolley's father, the aged John W. Woolley, a Salt Lake Temple sealer, was considered spiritual head of the organization.
 The elder Woolley was excommunicated from the LDS Church for performing plural marriages in April 1914.

-Woolley was excommunicated from the LDS Church in January 1924 for alleging that church president Heber J. Grant and apostle James E. Talmage had taken plural wives "in the recent past."
-Woolley claimed that he had learned of such behavior because he was employed by the United States Secret Service to spy on LDS Church leaders.
-The official reason for his excommunication was that he was "found guilty of pernicious falsehood."
+Lorin Woolley was excommunicated from the LDS Church in January 1924 for alleging that church president Heber J. Grant and apostle James E. Talmage had taken plural wives "in the recent past", i.e. after the manifestos prohibiting such marriages.
+Woolley claimed he had learned of such behavior because he was employed by the United States Secret Service to spy on LDS Church leaders.
+The official reason for his excommunication was Wooley had been "found guilty of pernicious falsehood."
 Grant publicly denied Woolley's claims in a general conference of the church in April 1931.